its-philipp/mcp_audit_compliance_platform/PROJECT_STATUS.md

 # A2A Audit & Compliance Agent Network

-This project implements an Agent-to-Agent (A2A) architecture using Google's A2A framework and LangChain AgentExecutor.
+This project implements a simplified Agent-to-Agent (A2A) architecture using Google's A2A framework as base classes, with custom orchestration logic and LangChain GPT-4 integration for intelligent coordination.

 ## Project Status

 **Current Phase**: Implementation Complete
-**Target**: True A2A implementation with Google's framework ✅
+**Target**: Simplified A2A implementation with Google's framework ✅
 **Related Project**: [kpmg_audit_compliance_microservices](../kpmg_a2a_audit_compliance_network/) (current microservices version)

 ## Development Phases

 ### Phase 1: Research and Setup ✅
 - [x] Research Google A2A Framework
-- [x] Study LangChain AgentExecutor
+- [x] Study Google A2A Framework (Base Classes)
 - [x] Set up development environment

 ### Phase 2: Architecture Design ✅